 , extends from the Himalayan Mountains

-in the north, south into the tropical reaches of the Indian Ocean
+in the north and south into the tropical reaches of the Indian Ocean

 .
-It's the second most populous country on the planet, and certainly one of the most intriguing.
+It's the second most populous country in the world, and certainly one of the most intriguing.

-This diverse and fertile country, which once included the lands we now call Bangladesh
+This diverse and fertile country, which once included the lands of today's Bangladesh

 , was plundered over eons of time.